-The 13th DOHaD International World Congress will be held in Buenos Aires, Argentina, in September 2025!
+The 13th DOHaD International World Congress

 The Canadian DOHaD Society is a globally connected network focused on creating, communicating and translating the latest knowledge on early development to improve the health and well-being of Canadians today and into the future and promote the importance of maternal health and well-being on a global platform.